Air Miles Calculator logo

 On average, flying from Belleville to Ketchikan generates about 246 kg of CO2 per passenger, and 246 kilograms equals 542 pounds (lbs).
 The figures are estimates and include only the CO2 generated by burning jet fuel.

-Map of flight path from Belleville to Ketchikan
+Map of flight path and driving directions from Belleville to Ketchikan

 See the map of the shortest flight path between Scott Air Force Base (BLV) and Ketchikan International Airport (KTN).